JHU-PL-Lab/www-fpse/logistics.md

 All assignments are linked from the [dateline](dateline.html).
 They will all be programming exercises, primarily in OCaml.

-### In-Class Exercises
+### In-Class Learning Experiences

-There will be around half a dozen graded in-class exercises to test your OCaml abilities.
-They cannot be made up so you will need to be attending in-person to get credit.
+There will be around half a dozen graded in-class learning experiences to help you gain facility in  OCaml programming.
+They cannot be made up and you will need to be attending class in-person to get credit.
 You will be able to drop your lowest score in case you miss one.
 Any honest attempt will earn a score of 100%.

 ### Exams